Symplectic rational homology ball fillings of Seifert fibered spaces: Introduction

+By construction, $\mathcal{O} \subset \mathcal{R}$.
+Lisca \cite{Lisca08} proved that $(L(p,q), \xi_{can})$ admits a symplectic rational homology ball filling if and only if $p/q \in \mathcal{O}$, and that such a filling is unique up to diffeomorphism.
+In \cite{BhupalOno2012}, Bhupal and Ono enhanced this result to prove uniqueness up to symplectic deformation equivalence.

-Moreover, Golla and Starkston \cite[Proposition A.1]{GollaStarkston2022} showed that the lens space $L(p,q)$ equipped with any tight contact structure other than $\xi_{can}$ does not admit a symplectic rational homology ball filling.
-Alternative independent proofs of this fact was also given by Roy and the first author \cite[Lemma 1.6]{EtnyreRoy21}, Christian and Li \cite{ChristianLi23}, and by the first and third authors \cite[Proposition 11]{EtnyreTosun2023}, where a proof restricted to the case $p/q \in \mathcal{O}$ was given earlier by Fossati \cite[Theorem 4]{Fossati2020}.
+Moreover, Golla and Starkston \cite[Proposition A.1]{GollaStarkston2022} showed that the lens space $L(p,q)$ equipped with any tight contact structure other than $\xi_{can}$, does not admit a symplectic rational homology ball filling.
+Alternative independent proofs of this fact were also given by Roy and the first author \cite[Lemma 1.6]{EtnyreRoy21}, Christian and Li \cite{ChristianLi23}, and by the first and third authors \cite[Proposition 11]{EtnyreTosun2023}.
+A partial case restricted to $p/q \in \mathcal{O}$ was established earlier by Fossati \cite[Theorem 4]{Fossati2020}.